-Even many big-name supermarket chains are making a serious effort to clean up store shelves and remove suspicious ingredients from products — such as trans fats.
-This movement has been nicknamed “clean eating,” which basically means eating foods as close to their natural state as possible as part of a clean eating meal plan.
-(1)
+Notice how in recent years there’s been a growing trend toward eating more “whole foods,” while avoiding things that commonly cause allergies, sensitives, sugar cravings and weight gain?
+Even many big-name supermarket chains are making a serious effort to clean up store shelves and remove suspicious ingredients from products — such as trans fats, for example.
+This movement has been nicknamed “clean eating,” which basically means eating foods as close to their natural state as possible.

 What Is Clean Eating?

 Instead, it focuses on quality ingredients that supply essential nutrients and emphasizes cooking more nutritious recipes at home.

 Most clean eating programs have these main goals in mind:

 - Decrease inflammation — Inflammation has been linked to nearly every chronic disease there is, since it damages healthy cells, arterial walls, joints, brain tissue and the digestive tract.
 By reducing inflammation, your body is better able to heal from any disease and prevent future diseases frm forming.
 This is exactly why you want to add lots of anti-inflammatory foods (like vegetables, fruits, nuts, seeds, ancient grains, healthy fats and clean protein) to your clean eating meal plan.

 - Help lower acidity and alkalize the body — Your body has an optimal pH range that it fights hard to maintain, but acidic foods (like soda, processed meats and refined grain products) make your body less alkaline than it likes to be.
 All diseases thrive in an acidic environment, which is why the alkaline diet is ideal for protecting your body from the effects of aging and a poor lifestyle.